 - Buyers are more empowered.

-All of this means that it’s no longer enough to send your average email.
+All of this means that it’s no longer enough to send an average, one-off email.
 Consumers want to be engaged and entertained.

-Here’s why the work is worth it.
+Here’s why email marketing is one of the top marketing strategies.
 There are almost too many to list, but we’ll run you through the most important aspects.

-First, “email is 40 times more effective at acquiring new customers than Facebook or Twitter.”
+First, “For every $1 you spend on email marketing, you can expect an average return of $42.”
 Because let’s face it, even those who aren’t up to date in social media are still checking their emails.

-It also continues to be the most dominant communication channel, and is expected to reach 90.9% of those online by 2019.
+It also continues to be the most dominant communication channel, and is expected to amass 4.3 billion users by 2023.
 That’s huge.
 It means that anyone who isn’t taking advantage of or at least experimenting with email marketing is simply falling behind.

 And of course, there’s the fact that email is the channel that has continuously generated the highest ROI for marketers for the past ten years.

 It’s also the way your customers prefer to be reached.
-Recent studies show that “72% of people prefer to receive promotional content through email marketing, compared to just 17% who prefer social media.”
-And what the customer wants, the customer gets.
+Recent studies show that “email is the preferred promotion channel for 60% of consumers” And what the customer wants, the customer gets.

-The takeaway here is that if you aren’t yet serious about email, it’s time.
+The takeaway here is that if you aren’t yet serious about email engagement, it’s time to rethink your strategy.
 We’ll show you how.

 What’s the worst kind of email?
 The one you didn’t ask for.